FeverC0de/Custom-VAD/README.md

-A fully fledged interface to communicate with text and audio to customizable AI bot with speech capabilities.
+VAD implementation with visualization using silerovad and gradio.